drocheam/optrace/docs/source/usage/overview.rst

 Wavelength Range
 ###################

-optrace is optimized for operation in the visible range of 380 - 780 nm.
+optrace is optimized for operation for the visible wavelength range of 380 - 780 nm.
 The range can be extended by:

 .. testcode::

    ot.global_options.wavelength_range = [300, 800]

-Note that most presets like refractive indices are not defined for regions outside the default range, so they can not be used.
+Note that most presets like refractive indices are not defined for regions outside the default range.
+This can lead to issues when using these presets.

 Spectral Colormap
 ######################

-Spectrum, refractive index plots as well as the ray display in the |TraceGUI| use a spectral colormap that maps wavelength values to a color.
+Spectral plots (spectrum, refractive index, ray coloring) use a spectral colormap that maps wavelength values to their corresponding colors.
-For the visible range, a rainbow-like mapping is applied.
+For the visible range, this leads to a rainbow-like mapping.

-When working in the infrared or ultraviolet region, the human sensitivity would map the wavelength to pure black.
+When working in the infrared or ultraviolet region, they would be mapped to a similar hue and a nearly black color.
-Even without a brightness adaption, those regions would produce one constant hue.

-To make different values discernible, a custom mapping function can be supplied using:
+To make different values discernible, a custom mapping function should be supplied instead.
+One example could be:

 .. testcode::